 How do I draft a "one and the same order"?

 I want to apply for Italian citizenship through my parents/grandparents/great-grandparents however there are discrepancies with the names of my ancestors on official documents.
 I need a court order that states the different names refer to the same person.
-What do I need to submit the court to get this order?
+What do I need to submit to the court to get this order?

 Answer